-The Asia Bond Monitor reviews recent developments in East Asian local currency bond markets along with the outlook, risks, and policy options.
-It covers the 10 members of the Association of Southeast Asian Nations plus the People's Republic of China; Hong Kong, China; and the Republic of Korea.
+The quarterly Asia Bond Monitor reviews developments in emerging East Asian local currency bond markets.
+The report discusses key trends in the region’s bond markets, and the outlook, risks, and policy options.
+It covers the 10 members of the Association of Southeast Asian Nations and the People’s Republic of China; Hong Kong, China; and the Republic of Korea.

 - Executive Summary

 - Introduction: Bond Yields Trend Downward amid Growth Moderation and Risk-Off Sentiment

 - Bond Market Developments in the Second Quarter of 2019